lyushisyan/lyushisyan.github.io/_posts/2025-02-16-abinitio-bte.md

 The method does not automatically describe an interface, a finite device, or strongly nonlocal heat flow.
 Those problems require additional boundary conditions or transport formalisms even when the bulk phonon properties come from first principles.

-## 2. What “first principles” contributes
+Once the scope is clear, the next question is what “first principles” actually contributes to the transport calculation.

 In this context, first-principles calculations do not simply “solve the Schrödinger equation.”
 In practice, density functional theory (DFT) provides an approximate electronic ground-state energy and atomic forces for a chosen exchange-correlation functional, pseudopotential or all-electron treatment, basis set, and Brillouin-zone sampling.